AnthonySturdy/E1M1-OpenGL/README.md

 # E1M1 Rendered in OpenGL.
 This project is an E1M1 (from the original 1993 Doom) 3D model rendered in OpenGL using FreeGLUT.

-It is my coursework submission for my Fundamentals of Game and Graphical Systems Development module, semester 2.
+It is my university coursework submission for my Fundamentals of Game and Graphical Systems Development module, semester 2.
 It's also the first 3D rendering software I've developed.

 ![E1M1 Rendered in OpenGL](https://i.imgur.com/Lqi9KQE.png)